lostineverland/cligpt/README.md

 Every interaction is logged at the current working directory in a folder called `GPT_logs`.
 These will be written as Markdown files and organized by `year/month/` based on the timestamp of execution.

+## Why

+I'm not a fan of the chatGPT web interface, and in particular the lack of ability to search through my history.
+But the real reason is that I have kids, nieces and nephews with whom I would like to share chatGPT, and the openAI API makes this really easy.
+Dad/uncle pays for the service and they can use it at will.

+### Use Case

+The use case for them is simple, most of them are using MacOS, so it's very easy to hit `cmd-space` type `terminal` and use the arrows keys to bring up the command and navigate through different contexts.
+Since it is just a chat, the terminal is ideal.

+I also want them to learn about the interaction, context really matters, this is not like a search engine.
+With this in mind, multi-line inputs encourages a more thorough and thought-out prompt.

+On the history or consumption side, they can use Obsidian, Logseq or any markdown reader to lookup their past queries and organize their thoughts around the topic.

+### Why not a plug-in

+A plug-in may still happen, but I wanted an MVP.
+After all, I don't really know that they will use it.
+Also, I'm a SublimeText user, so I would create a plug-in only for sublime, which is not the most popular choice.

 ## Installation

-- clone the repository, ensure that `cligpt.py` is executable
+- clone the repository, ensure that `cligpt.py` is executable, it should already be.
-- add to your `PATH` and run it
+- add to your `$PATH` and run it
+  - I like to create a symlink to the executable from a dir in `$PATH`
+    -  `cd ~/bin && ln -s <repository>/cligpt.py cligpt`
   - `cligpy`
-  - I tend to create a symlink to the executable
-    -  `cd ~/bin && ln -s <repository>/cligpt.py cligpt`
     - this creates the config file
 - Obtain an API key from [OpenAI](https://platform.openai.com/api-keys)
 - place the key in `$HOME/.cligpt`
   - replace the value `sk-################################################` with your key
-  - this file include other default values
+  - this file includes other default values in JSON format.

 ## Use